-Oregon wildfires: At least 3 found dead as fires rage across state
+Oregon wildfires: At least 3 found dead as fires rage across state; another body recovered in California

 Smoke from wildfires up and down the West Coast is visible from space

-Oregon authorities found at least three people dead Wednesday, including a 12-year-old boy and his grandmother who perished in the family car trying to escape flames, as wildfires raged across the state.
+Oregon authorities found at least three people dead Wednesday, including a 12-year-old boy and his grandmother who perished in the family car trying to escape flames, as wildfires raged across the West Coast.
+And another death was reported in California.

 Gov. Kate Brown declared a state of emergency in several affected communities Tuesday as the Beachie Creek, Lionshead and Holiday Farm fires rage.